VTech

-VTech (an abbreviation of its full name Video Technology Limited) is a Hong Kongbased global supplier of electronic learning products from infancy to preschool and the world's largest manufacturer of cordless phones.
+VTech Holdings Limited (an abbreviation of Video Technology Limited or simply VTech) is a Hong Kong company of children's electronic learning products.
+It is also the world's largest manufacturer of baby monitors and cordless phones.
+It was founded in October 1976 by Allan Wong (Chi-Yun) and Stephen Leung.

 Name and listing

 The company was originally named "Video Technology Limited" in reference to the company's first product, a home video game console.
 In 1991, it was renamed "VTech Holdings Limited" to reflect a wider portfolio of products.

-The company first listed in Hong Kong in June 1986 under the name "Video Technology International (Holdings) Limited".
+The company was first listed in Hong Kong in June 1986 under the name "Video Technology International (Holdings) Limited".
 It was privatised and delisted from The Stock Exchange of Hong Kong Limited in 1990.

 VTech obtained a primary listing on the London Stock Exchange in 1991.
 In 1992, the company relisted on The Stock Exchange of Hong Kong Limited, establishing a dual primary listing with London.
 In 1993, the company established its American depositary receipt programme.

-VTech delisted voluntarily from the London Stock Exchange on 7 October 2008.
+VTech was delisted voluntarily from the London Stock Exchange on 7 October 2008.
 It also terminated its American Depositary Receipt programme with effect from 21 January 2011.

 History

 VTech was founded in Hong Kong in October 1976 by two local entrepreneurs, Allan Wong (Chi-Yun) and Stephen Leung.
 When the first single-chip microprocessor, the Intel 4004, became available in the early 1970s, the company saw the potential it offered for portable consumer electronics products.
 Wong & Leung set up a small factory in To Kwa Wan, with a US$40,000 investment and a staff of 40 people.
 In the first year, turnover was less than $1 million.

 VTech initially focused on developing video games.
 In 1977, the company created its first home TV game console, a version of Pong.
 Since only consumers in North America and Europe could afford such items, the company targeted primarily these markets.

 The United Kingdom was chosen as the first market for Pong, as Hong Kong and the UK used the same standard for television systems.
 In 1978, the founders introduced LED games they had developed to buyers from RadioShack in the US, which were sold under the RadioShack brand.

 VTech then began to build its own brand.
 Starting in the early 1980s, a line of electronic games would be manufactured.
 VTech unveiled its first electronic learning product, called Lesson One, at the New York Toy Fair, in February 1980.
 It taught children basic spelling and maths.
 An exclusive version under the name Computron was offered to Sears, with the product being prominently advertised by Sears, in its catalogue, which was a popular shopping guide.

-Next VTech made the video game console CreatiVision.
+Next, VTech made the video game console CreatiVision.
 An electronic product with an external projector from French company Ludotronic was adapted by VTech and sold as the VTech ProScreen in 1984, following the release of VTech's Gamate and Variety handheld products the year prior.